 ON THE GO:

-One of the biggest contributors to landfill mass is our convenience-based culture: plastic cups, plastic straws, water and soda bottles, paper coffee cups that, let's face it, get thrown into trash cans far more frequently than recycling bins.
+One of the biggest contributors to landfill mass is our convenience-based culture: plastic cups, plastic straws, plastic water bottles and soda bottles, paper coffee cups that, let's face it, get thrown into trash cans far more frequently than recycling bins.
 Americans throw out 58 billion disposable coffee cups each year.
-Yes, 58 billion.
-Each year.
+Yes, 58 billion!
+Each year!
 Again, there are options out there that can completely eliminate the need for disposable convenience packaging.

 I am not a coffee drinker, but if I were, I'd probably get the Stojo collapsible coffee cup.
 Made of food-grade materials, and completely leak-proof, the cups collapse to be easily stored in your bag or pocket until the next use: a nice alternative to bulky travel mugs.
 And then there's the tried-and-true Thermos, which has been around for 110 years.
 It's perfect for any hot or cold beverage, soups or even hot cereals.

 If you find yourself at a fast-food restaurant or coffee shop, ask your server nicely if you can use your Swell bottle, travel mug or small Thermos for your beverage.
 Chances are, they'll say yes!
-And then you've avoided using a disposable cup you have in your hand for an average of ten minutes, only to toss into the garbage, where it will languish for years in a landfill.
+They will simply measure the amount that is standard to your specific order and pour it into your container.
+At least that's what my barista does!
+And then you've avoided using a disposable cup, which you would have in your hand for an average of ten minutes, only to toss into the garbage where it will languish for years in a landfill.
 Click here for more insight about reusable bottles from the New York Times.

 In short, it's all about reducing how much and how often we buy by making informed consumer decisions about the brands and companies we choose to support.
 If we're doing our part, the companies we buy from should be doing theirs as well.